juriansluiman/SlmGoogleAnalytics/README.md

 Usage
 ---
+As tracking for Google Analytics is done with javascript, a view helper is available to generate the required code based on some configuration.
+The generated code is pushed into a `Zend\View\Helper\HeadScript` helper, by default the `Zend\View\Helper\InlineScript` is used, but this can be modified into `HeadScript` or any other helper extending the `HeadScript` helper class.

 The `SlmGoogleAnalytics\Analytics\Tracker` is aliased to `google-analytics` in the DI configuration.
-You can access this object inside a controller using the
+This object is used to configure the Google Analytics tracking.
+You can access this object inside a controller using the locator:
-locator:

 ```php
 public function fooAction ()